Spivoxity/opdraw/README.md

 ````
 You can write `<op, t1, t2>` for an (e.g., binary) node and `<op>` for a leaf, where `op` is an operator and `t1`, `t2` are subtrees.
 Writing `tile inst reg t` shows `t` as tiled with instruction `inst` and register `reg`; the register is optional, and if it is omitted then the instruction is optional too.
 The tile covers the part of `t` up to subtrees that are themselves tiled, or are marked with the `untile` command.
 Though the input syntax allows arbitrary tiles, the layout mechanism chokes on any tile that does not follow a single path in the tree: i.e., any tiled node can have at most one child in the same tile.
 You can write `tile.lft` and `tile.rt` and `tile.ulft`, etc., to affect the placement of labels in cases where the layout mechanism doesn't get it right.

-To work, the program needs both pdfTex (from TeX live) and imagemagick installed, and building it requires the OCaml compiler and also (for the helper) flex and bison.
+To work, the program needs both pdfTex (from TeX live) and Poppler installed, and building it requires the OCaml compiler and also (for the helper) flex and bison.
 Here's a suitable command to install the prerequisites under Debian:
 ````
-sudo apt-get install texlive texlive-metapost imagemagick ghostscript ocaml-nox flex bison
+sudo apt-get install texlive texlive-metapost poppler-utils ocaml-nox flex bison
 ````
 When the tool is built, there's a shell script `script` that can be invoked as
 ````